Master the Churn Dasher Quilt Block: 8 HSTs in One Dash!

 Skill Level: Beginner

-It's a good block for the beginning quilter to try out a method for making half square triangles eight at a time.
+It's a good block for the beginning quilter to practice this method for making half square triangles.
 A great technique for every quilter to have in their 'piecing arsenal'!

 All seam allowances (SA) are 1/4".